luigiifan/esp32plus/README.md

 🔗 [Download PDF](https://github.com/user-attachments/files/19269748/ESP32_PLUS_DRAWING.pdf)

 ***All included files can be used for free and configured freely according to your preference.
-If you need a technical support, contact me via email: luigiifan@student.ppns.ac.id***
+If you need a technical support, contact me via email!***